snaplet/docs-old/docs/05-guides/postgresql.md

 END;
 $do$;
 -- Create a "snaplet_readonly" user and associate the "snaplet_read_all_data" role.
+-- We give the user BYPASSRLS privileges in order to introspect the db structure.
-CREATE USER snaplet_readonly WITH PASSWORD 'a very good password';
+CREATE USER snaplet_readonly WITH PASSWORD 'a very good password' BYPASSRLS;
 GRANT snaplet_read_all_data TO snaplet_readonly;
 `}
     </CodeBlock>